(I may earn a small commission from the products mentioned in this post.)

 The recovery process from TKR is of the utmost importance.
 The mind and the body need to be well-prepared.

-I would need to be in good physically health in order to complete the physical therapy.
+I would need to be in good physical health in order to complete the physical therapy.
 I would need to be psychologically ready to endure the necessary pain that accompanies rehabbing after TKR.

 How Many Knee Replacements Can You Have